 “While workers see their take-home pay decline amid a sea of unemployment, Gov. Corbett gives special tax breaks to corporate interests,” continued Wolf, the third Democrat to officially enter the race.
 “While the middle class gets a government that puts roadblocks in front of their every effort to get ahead, special interests get a free pass.”

-Calling for “an end the to endless special tax breaks Gov. Corbett has given to corporations,” Wolf asserted that Corbett’s policies were shortchanging public education while endangering the future of the middle class.
+Calling for “an end to the endless special tax breaks Gov. Corbett has given to corporations,” Wolf asserted that Corbett’s policies were shortchanging public education while endangering the future of the middle class.

-Wolf, 64, also criticized Corbett, arguably one of the most unpopular sitting governor in the country — nearly surpassing Florida’s deep-pocketed yet despised Tea Party fluke Rick Scott for that ignominious honor — for trying to privatize the $3.5 billion Pennsylvania Lottery.
+Wolf, 64, also criticized Corbett, arguably one of the most unpopular sitting governors in the country — nearly surpassing Florida’s deep-pocketed yet despised Tea Party fluke Rick Scott for that ignominious honor — for trying to privatize the $3.5 billion Pennsylvania Lottery.
 “I’m proud that instead of privatizing the state lottery, my office actually strengthened it, laying the foundation for millions of additional dollars for senior citizens,” said Wolf.

 While the little-known Wolf enjoys a nine-point lead (42% to 33%) over the embattled Republican incumbent in a head-to-head match-up in the latest Public Policy Polling survey, conducted March 8-10, his biggest obstacle will undoubtedly come in trying to capture the Democratic nomination.